Joe Kennedy Will Challenge Ed Markey In Senate Primary

-BOSTON (CBS) – Democratic Rep. Joe Kennedy III has made his decision – he will run against Ed Markey in the upcoming Senate primary race.
+BOSTON (CBS/AP) – Democratic Rep. Joe Kennedy III has made his decision – he will run against Sen. Ed Markey in the upcoming Massachusetts primary race.

-Kennedy will announce his plans during a Saturday event in East Boston, a source close to Kennedy told WBZ-TV political analyst Jon Keller.
+Kennedy will announce his plans during an event Saturday in East Boston, a source close to Kennedy told WBZ-TV political analyst Jon Keller.

-Kennedy said in recent weeks he was weighing his options but had not yet made a final decision.
+The 38-year-old grandson of Robert Kennedy has been weighing a decision for several weeks.

 Keller sat down with Kennedy earlier this month, and the congressman said he was “working through” his plans.